AdobeDocs/workfront.en/help/administration-and-setup/manage-workfront/emails/event-notifications-available-in-wf.md

   <tr>
    <td> </td>
    <td> <p>Error Notification</p> </td>
-   <td> <p>An error was found that needs your attention.</p> <p>An email notification is generated after <span>Workfront</span> tries and fails to connect to a POP account.
-After 25 tries, <span>Workfront</span> disables the connection to the POP account in order to preserve resources and it sends out a notification. </p> <p>The email notification is sent to the Project Owner, if the POP email is associated with a request queue, or to the <span>Workfront administrator</span>s, if the POP account is associated with the "Incoming Mail" feature in Email Setup.<!--
+   <td> <p>An error was found that needs your attention.</p> <p>An email notification is generated after Workfront tries and fails to connect to a POP account.
+After 25 tries, Workfront disables the connection to the POP account in order to preserve resources and it sends out a notification. </p> <p>The email notification is sent to the Project Owner, if the POP email is associated with a request queue, or to the Workfront administrators, if the POP account is associated with the "Incoming Mail" feature in Email Setup.<!--
       For more information on how to associate a request queue with a POP account, see Overview of the Queue Details tab in a project.
      --><br><!--
       For more information on how to enable a POP account for incoming mail, see .